 Having undergone that kind of experience, I truly felt that doing our duty relying on satanic dispositions and Satan’s poisons can only make us more and more selfish, despicable, and self-serving.
 We’ll lose all human likeness, not only causing ourselves pain, but also becoming unable to work well with others.
 Plus, it does nothing but damage the work of God’s house.
 When I practiced the truth as an honest person according to God’s words, and no longer schemed for my own interests, I had the Holy Spirit’s enlightenment and guidance in my duty, and I felt inner peace.
 Thanks be to God!
-It was the judgment and chastisement of God’s words that gave me a bit of understanding of my satanic dispositions of selfishness and deceitfulness, and I was finally able to practice a bit of the truth and live out some human likeness.
+It was the judgment and chastisement of God’s words that gave me a bit of understanding of my satanic dispositions, and I was finally able to practice a bit of the truth and live out some human likeness.